sanket-bengali/pod-chaos-monkey/README.md

 * Verify the jobs (executed by the cronjob) `kubectl get job -n pod-chaos-monkey`
 * Wait for the Pod to become Completed `kubectl get po -n pod-chaos-monkey`
 * Check Pod logs `kubectl logs <pod-id> -n pod-chaos-monkey`
+* Verify random Pod is getting deleted (based on AGE) in the given namespace `kubectl get po -n workloads`

 Below are pod_chaos_monkey application options (injected as environment variables to the K8s cronjob) :